amatoryduck/Scheduler/README.md

 ### Prerequisites

-These are ruby files.
-If you do not have ruby installed on your machine you can open a terminal and run this command:
+These are ruby and python files.
+If you do not have ruby or python installed on your machine you can open a terminal and run this command:

 ```
 sudo apt install ruby
+sudo apt install python
 ```

 ### How to install